A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 Italy: Parmigiano-Reggiano & Chianti

 Italy brings sophistication to your palate with Parmigiano-Reggiano, known as the “King of Cheese.”
 Its granular texture and umami-packed flavor balance effortlessly with the vibrant acidity of Chianti, a red wine from Tuscany made with Sangiovese grapes.
-The wine’s earthy and cherry notes match the cheese’s depth, creating a harmonious, rustic, and refined bite.
+The wine’s earthy and cherry notes complement the cheese’s depth, creating a harmonious, rustic, and refined flavor profile.

 Nutrition Tip: Parmigiano-Reggiano is aged and naturally low in lactose, making it easier to digest.
 Pairing it with a moderate glass of Chianti offers a flavorful yet balanced indulgence.